matthewearl/matthewearl.github.io/_posts/2018-06-28-smb-level-extractor.md

 The four entries on this line are in fact tile IDs:  Each metatile consists of four 8x8 pixel tiles, in the order top-left, bottom-left, top-right, and bottom-right.
-These IDs are sent directly to the NES's PPU and the ID refers to 16 bytes of data in the NES's CHR-ROM:
+These IDs are sent directly to the NES's PPU and the ID refers to 16 bytes of data in the NES's CHR-ROM, with each entry starting at address `0x1000 + 16 * <tile id>`:

 ```